ssbb/tako/README.md

 It's the first prototype I made, and it works as expected.
 However, it's a 4-layer PCBA-only board, so it can be quite expensive if you only want a single keyboard.
 Currently, I am working on a DIY version using [STeMCell](https://github.com/megamind4089/STeMCell) and hopefully [nice!nano](https://nicekeyboards.com/nice-nano) with hand-solderable components (SOIC and 0805).
 Support for nice!view is also planned.

-**I warn against building current PCB version since after working on new version for some time I realized that some things were done wrong so I strictly suggest to wait for DIY version.**
+**I warn against building current PCBA version since after working on new version for some time I realized that some things were done wrong so I strictly suggest to wait for DIY version.**

 ## Features